elliott-richards/flower-image-classifier/README.md

 of flower images in a given directory.
 The predict.py file will then predict the type of flower in a submitted image.

 # Requirements
-Both files rely on Pytorch in order to run \n
+Both files rely on Pytorch in order to run
 For training the network, the directory should be structured:
 `folder/labels/images`